adedner/dune-fem-dg/README.md

 References
 ----------

-A detailed description of the schemes can be found in the first two papers and an overview on performance of the code is given in the third paper.
+A detailed description of how to use the code can be found in the first paper, the description of the schemes can be found in the second and third papers and an overview on performance of the code is given in the forth paper.

+* A. Dedner, R. Klöfkorn.
+2021.
+Extendible and Efficient Python Framework for Solving Evolution Equations with Stabilized Discontinuous Galerkin Method.
+Commun.
+Appl.
+Math.
+Comput., DOI 10.1007/s42967-021-00134-5.

 * S. Brdar, A. Dedner, and R. Klöfkorn.
 Compact and stable Discontinuous Galerkin methods for convection-diffusion problems.